Hazelwood Park

 The rolling lawns and well-kept green spaces offer plenty of room to spread out.
 If you're feeling beachy, head to the adjacent West Beach for some swimming or shoreline wandering - just bring water shoes as the beach floor can be rocky.
 For those who prefer wheels, the Saulnier Memorial Bike Trail connects you all the way to Fort Taber Park, making for a lovely ride or walk.

-Nature enthusiasts should keep their eyes peeled - depending on when you visit, you might catch glimpses of ducks, geese, or even majestic ospreys hunting over the cove.
+Nature enthusiasts should keep their eyes peeled - depending on when you visit, you might catch glimpses of ducks, geese, or even ospreys hunting over the cove.

 Family Fun Central

 Got kids?
 The large playground is popular with children, featuring modern equipment including slides, swings (with options for the little ones), climbing ropes, and a small zip line.
-The mulch-covered ground and plastic slides (instead of scorching metal ones) shows thoughtful attention to comfort and safety.
+The mulch-covered ground and plastic slides (instead of scorching metal ones) show thoughtful attention to comfort and safety.

 Beach Day Bonus